bytemine/mattersip/README.md

 # mattermost-plugin-sip

-mattermost plugin for integration of our SIP PBX.
+Mattermost plugin for integration of our SIP PBX.

-## compiling
+## Compiling

 - install go: https://golang.org/doc/install
 - clone this repository.
-- cd to the repository and run `make` which builds the plugin binary. afterwards it creates a tarball in `dist` which can be uploaded via the mattermost ui.
+- `cd` to the repository and run `make` which builds the plugin binary.
+  Afterwards it creates a tarball in `dist` which can be uploaded via the Mattermost ui.

-## usage
+## Usage

-### phone setup
+### Phone setup

-this plugin listens for HTTP requests from the phones, signaling their status. these requests have the following structure:
+This plugin listens for HTTP requests from the phones, signaling their status.
+These requests have the following structure:

-#### phone status
+#### Phone status

     https://mattermost.example.com/plugins/net.bytemine.sip/sip/<action>/<user>